violinist-dev/docs/content/commit_message_convention.md

 ## Explanation

-By default, violinist will use the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).
-If you don't want to have a formatted commit message, set it to `none`.
+By default, Violinist will use the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).
+You can make it explicit it with the value `conventional` or if you don't want to have a formatted commit message, set it to `none`.

 ## Example

-If you want that Violinist commit messages follow the Conventional Commit, keep the default or set the key to `conventional`.
+If you want that Violinist commit messages follow the Conventional Commit, keep the default or set the value to `conventional`.

 {{< highlight JSON "hl_lines=5" >}}
 {